hlfshell/golang-nfc-test/README.md

 ![Build](doc/build.jpg)

-# golang NFC Test
+# golang NFC Tests

-This was a test to get the `PN532` chip found on a lot of low cost NFC readers out there working with the Raspberry Pi - and then getting it to work with GoLang.
-This is a test project to test feasability for a future project.
+These were tests to get the `PN532` chip found on a lot of low cost NFC readers out there working with the Raspberry Pi - and then getting it to work with GoLang.
+There are two tests within.
+These mini-projects are to see overall feasability for a future project - an NFC controller music and podcast player.

+* `simple-nfc-test` - just a test NFC app that will detect an NFC card read its UID off of it.
+* `music-player` - specify an mp3 location at startup.
+When the NFC card is present, it will play the music.
+It will pause as soon as the NFC card is removed.

-This documentation has links to what information I found useful and how I got various libraries installed.
+The rest of this documentation has links and a general explanation for how I got various libraries installed and working.

+# Installation

 ## Enable serial port on Raspberry Pi